11 Signs You’re Simping (And How to Stop It)

 10. You neglect your own needs and interests

 If you’re neglecting your own needs and interests in order to focus on the person you’re interested in, it might be a sign of simping.

 This can involve neglecting your own hobbies, friends, or career goals in order to spend more time with the person or constantly putting their needs before your own.
 While it’s important to be generous and kind to others, neglecting your own needs and interests can be a sign of simping.

-How to stop being a simp?
+How to stop being a simp: 11 effective ways

-Are you tired of constantly putting someone else’s needs above your own and sacrificing your self-respect in the process?
+Think, am I simping?
+Or are you tired of constantly putting someone else’s needs above your own and sacrificing your self-respect in the process?
 If so, it’s time to stop simping.
 Here are some tips on how to break the cycle and regain control of your life.

 1. Recognize the negative impact it’s having on your life

 The first step in stopping simping is to recognize the negative impact it’s having on your life.
-This might include feeling anxious, depressed, or unfulfilled or neglecting your own needs and interests.
+This might include feeling anxious, depressed, or unfulfilled, or neglecting your own needs and interests.
 By acknowledging the negative impact, you can begin to take steps to change your behavior.

 2. Set boundaries